Judge in Arbery death hate crimes case hears racial evidence

 That likely includes Bryan’s statement to Georgia investigators that Travis McMichael uttered a racist slur while standing over a fatally wounded Arbery as he lay in the street.

-At a June 2020 pretrial hearing in the state's murder case, Georgia Bureau of Investigation Agent Richard Dial testified that Bryan said he heard Travis McMichael use the words: “f----ing n---er.”
+At a June 2020 pretrial hearing in the state’s murder case, GBI agent Richard Dial testified that Bryan said he heard Travis McMichael use: (expletive) N-word.

 Attorneys for Travis McMichael denied that he made the statement.
 State prosecutors never mentioned the slur during the murder trial last fall.